 Following these clear guidelines will ensure your pins have the best chance of performing well and your account avoiding penalties.

 Once you’re familiar with all the information on the business.Pinterest.com website, turn your attention to the rest of the web.
-Binge watch YouTube tutorials, read blogs, follow Facebook Pinterest groups, ask questions and take free courses.
+Binge watch YouTube tutorials, read blogs posts, follow Facebook Pinterest groups, ask questions and take free courses.

 STEP #3 Create a website to advertise your Pinterest Marketing Business